How are you feeling?

 If you would like to attend a meditation session online or in person, please contact me.

 There is no charge for these sessions.
-Learning meditation would mean a session of about 90 minutes, followed by similar ones, about once a fortnight.
-Usually, 2 or 3 people may attend such a session.
+Learning meditation would mean a session of about 90 minutes, followed by about 3 similar ones, usually once a fortnight.
+2 or 3 people may attend such a session.

 There are no belief systems involved, spiritual or otherwise.
-If you are thinking about a belief in some spiritual state, or in personal development, you have already left behind what is truly real at this moment – the subtle and intense flow of feelings, sensations and thoughts, which is our reality.
+If you are thinking about a belief in some spiritual state, you have already left behind what is truly real at this moment – the subtle and intense flow of feelings, sensations and thoughts, which is our reality.

 There are enough gurus in the world, and one need not add to that expanding population.